proxmox/proxmox-yew-widget-toolkit-assets/Documentation.md

 - `pwt-opacity-<value>`: set `opacity` property to percentage for values in
   - 0, 25, 50, 75, 100

+## Content Spacer Class

+This is a special class for laying out containers with one or more children.
+The purpose is that you can adopt these styles for different themes to give the theme a unique look in terms of container nesting.
+The default implementation uses different styles depending on the number of children.

+* `pwt-content-spacer` with single child:
+  - no padding
+  - no border on child
+  - neutral color on children
+* `pwt-content-spacer` with more than one child:
+  - two spacer padding/gap on container
+  - one pixel border on children
+  - surface color on container
+  - neutral color on children
+* `pwt-content-spacer-padding`: Infer the padding used by the content spacer.
+This is useful to create components using the same padding as the content spacer.

 ## Panel Widget

 Class `pwt-panel`